We may earn income from links in this post. Please read this Disclosure for details.

 Available for a maximum of 15 people, this Día de los Muertos walking tour also features ceremonies to remember the lives of Puerto Escondido residents who have passed away.

-During the walking tour, Gina will explain the history and origins of Dia de Los Muertos.
+During the walking tour, Gina explains the history and origins of Dia de Los Muertos.

-She’ll also talk about the symbolism of flowers such as marigolds and important annual rituals such as cleaning the gravestones to welcome the return of the spirits of the departed.
+She also talks about the symbolism of flowers such as marigolds and important annual rituals.
+This includes cleaning the gravestones to welcome the return of the spirits of the departed.

 Dates: Two dates

-How to Make a Reservation: Make a reservation in advance at the Tourist booth on the Adoquin.
+How to Make a Reservation: Book in advance at the Tourist booth on the Adoquin (Google Map).

 Such ritual works of art are also typical in Oaxacan funerary rites especially in towns such as Santa Cruz Xoxocotlán in the Central Valleys region.
 The tapetes may feature figures of Jesus, the Virgin Mary and other saints.

 The tradition may be drawn from the Biblical reference in Ecclesiastes 3:20, “All go to one place.
-All are from the dust, and to dust all return” but they also signify another way to connect with ancestral spirits.
+All are from the dust, and to dust all return.”
+But they also signify a way to connect with ancestral spirits.

 These temporary works of art can be created out of: